 Laugharne

 The boathouse, in the coastal village of Laugharne, was home to Dylan Thomas, his wife Caitlin and their two children for many years.
 Here, in the writing shed, he wrote many of his best works, including Under Milk Wood.
 The views of the Taf Estuary and the north coast of Gower would have been an inspiration.
 Dylan Thomas Boathouse is now a museum, shop and tea room.
+Coaches can drop off next to the car park by the estuary and park in St Martin’s Church car park.
+Group rates are available.
 The village is dominated by the picturesque ruin of Laugharne Castle.
 Visitors can enjoy a drink at Brown's Hotel, in the bar where Dylan enjoyed a pint most nights.
 For more on Dylan Thomas see the three day itinerary In the Footsteps of Dylan Thomas.

 Views on an estuary from the top of the roof of a boathouse.